xfarrow/dircomp/README.md

 ## Description
 dircomp is a program for evaluating wether two directories are equivalent.

-Two directories are equivalent if and only if these conditions apply:
+Two directories are considered equivalent if and only if these conditions apply:
 * They have the same number of files and folders;
 * For each file in a directory, there is the same file in the other.
 Two files are considered to be the same if they have the same name, including extension, and same content.